ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

-Consumer:

-: an entity that retrieves information from a Transparency Service.
-A Consumer may be a human or automated process for auditing or a verifier.
-A Consumer is not intended to reflect a retail type end-user.

 Envelope:

 : metadata, created by the Issuer to produce a Signed Statement.